EAMC fears COVID-19 hospitalizations could reach 90-100 after 80 recorded Wednesday

 EAMC and EAMC-Lanier were collectively caring for 80 COVID-19 patients on Wednesday, a new record-high hospitalization total.
 Hospital officials are now expressing concern for what hospitalizations will look like when the effects of holiday gatherings set in.

-“Of the 257 patients hospitalized this morning, 80 of them were battling COVID-19; that’s nearly one-third of our total patient census,” John Atkinson, EAMC spokesman, said.
+“Of the 257 patients hospitalized this morning, 80 of them were battling COVID-19; that’s nearly one-third of our total patient census,” said John Atkinson, EAMC spokesman.

 Additionally, 19 COVID-19 patients were on ventilators at EAMC, one less than Tuesday’s total.
 EAMC’s emergency services team set up care areas outside the hospital building to accommodate the influx of patients experiencing COVID-19 symptoms, the hospital system said in a Wednesday news release.